code-2001/LanguageDetectionModel/README.md

 See the iPython notebook *LanguageDetectionModel.ipynb* for an example of use.

 #### *Algorithm*
 Language detection on a sentence from and unknown language is done by finding the language that maximizes the joint probability of the language and the sentence.
-The joint probability is computed as the conditional probabilty of the sentence given the language multiplied by the probabilty of the language.
-The probabilty of each language is assumed to be the same so this term is dropped in the maximization.
-The probabilty of a sentence given a language is simplified by assuming that the words of the sentence are independent.
-It then becomes the product of each word's probabilty given the language.
+The joint probability is computed as the conditional probability of the sentence given the language multiplied by the probability of the language.
+The probability of each language is assumed to be the same so this term is dropped in the maximization.
+The probability of a sentence given a language is simplified by assuming that the words of the sentence are independent.
+It then becomes the product of each word's probability given the language.

 The language dependent word probabilities are computed by the training algorithm.
-It first counts the number of occurences of each word in the language.
-After all the counts are complete the counts are divided by the total number of word occurances in each language to get probabilities.
+It first counts the number of occurrences of each word in the language.
+After all the counts are complete the counts are divided by the total number of word occurrences in each language to get probabilities.

-In order to prevent underflow log probabilities are summed rather that multipling probabilities.
+In order to prevent underflow log probabilities are summed rather that multiplying probabilities.

 ![alt text](mt1.gif)
 #### *Results*